Pivotal Reasons to Create a Product Demo Video for Your Software

-The Progressing Attention Economy
+The Changing Attention Economy

 Last quarter we worked with a mid-sized analytics platform struggling with a high bounce rate on its landing page.
 The product is genuinely fresh, but that hasn’t been communicated fast enough through a text-heavy approach.
 When a 90-second demo video was placed above the fold, time on page increased By: Michael Zeligs, MST – Editor-In-Chief, Start Motion Media Magazine.